megaease/easeprobe/README.md

 The following configuration is an example.

-**Notes**: All of probe have the `timeout` configuration, which is the maximum time to wait for the probe to complete. and the default value is `30s`.
+**Notes**: All probes have the `timeout` configuration, which is the maximum time to wait for the probe to complete, and the default value is `30s`.

 ### 3.1 HTTP Probe Configuration